Configuration Steps

 10 |

-Add UDR rules with the Internal Load Balancer private IP as next hop.
+Add UDR rules with the Internal Load Balancer private IP address as the next hop.
 Do this for each internal private subnet.

 |